zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ---
 layout: post
 title: 'Reinventing the Wheel: function_ref'
-date: '2023-08-03 15:41:35'
+date: '2023-08-05 23:00:35'
 categories: ['C++', 'Reinventing the Wheel']
 tags: ['c++', 'type erasure', 'functional', 'function_ref']
 ---

-In a [previous blog post][1] I gave a quick overview about `function_ref`.
-The implementation provided in this post has some serious flaws.
-In this post I want to dig into this flaws and create an implementation which is closer to the [`function_ref` proposal (P0792)][2].
+In a [previous blog post][1], I briefly overviewed `function_ref`.
+The implementation provided has some serious flaws.
+In the current post, I want to dig into these flaws and create an implementation that is closer to the [`function_ref` proposal (P0792)][2].

 > This post describes an implementation of a `function_ref` class step by step.
-This is quite a long journey, if you want to see the final product upfront you can do so on [compiler explorer][30] and on [cpp insights][31].
+This journey will be pretty long; if you want to see the final product up front, you can do so on [compiler explorer][30] and [cpp insights][31].
 {: .prompt-info}

 ## Design Flaws